postmanlabs/postman-docs/_posts/01_postman/03_collections/2017-05-04-using_markdown_for_descriptions.md

 For more information about Markdown, review the [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc){:target="_blank"} for API documentation.

-Postman renders this markdown in these places:
+Postman renders this markdown in the request builder and in public or internal API documentation.

+**Request builder**

 In the request builder, you can style the request description using markdown.
 [![request description](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-nasaRequestDescription2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-nasaRequestDescription2.png)

 You can style the collections details view usingh markdown in the descriptions for collections and folders.
 [![collection details view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-collections.png)

+**Public or Internal API documentation**

 Public or internal [API documentation](/docs/postman/api_documentation/intro_to_api_documentation), can automatically generate API descriptions that you can style beautifully and precisely using markdown.
 [![automatically generated documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-auto-docs.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/markdown-auto-docs.png)